Muhammad-Yunus/Jetson-Nano-Tensorflow-Test/README.md

 L4T (Linux 4 Tegra) OS is not prebuild with Tensorflow.
 Luckily NVIDIA provides us with a Tensorflow binary which can be installed via pip (python package manager).

 ## Official TensorFlow for Jetson Nano!
-- Official TensorFlow release for Jetson Nano for JetPact 4.5/4.4/4.3 in Python 3.6 : https://forums.developer.nvidia.com/t/official-tensorflow-for-jetson-nano/71770
+- Official TensorFlow release for Jetson Nano with JetPack 4.5/4.4/4.3 in Python 3.6 : https://forums.developer.nvidia.com/t/official-tensorflow-for-jetson-nano/71770

 ## Test Tensorflow 2.x